mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 1. Setup a controlled website hosted on port 80
 2. Get the victim to visit the attacker's site from behind the victim's router

 This results in the attacker getting a RCE on the victim's router.
 For most RAX routers, this RCE is root, giving the attacker full control of your router.
-In the unfortunate scenario that you run nginx behind your vulnerable RAX router, this bug can be exploited with **0** interaction from you 🫢.
+In the unfortunate scenario that you run nginx behind your vulnerable RAX router, this bug can be exploited with **0** interaction from you.

-For others newer to hacking routers, a root shell on a router (over remote) can allow an attacker to snoop on everything you visit (like a bad ISP 😬), read unencrypted traffic, mess with your DNS, and [do other nasty things](https://nordsecurity.com/blog/what-happens-when-router-is-hacked).
+For others newer to hacking routers, a root shell on a router (over remote) can allow an attacker to snoop on everything you visit (like a bad ISP), read unencrypted traffic, mess with your DNS, and [do other nasty things](https://nordsecurity.com/blog/what-happens-when-router-is-hacked).

 We don't know how many routers this affects, but, we do know this binary is shared by many.
 At the very least, if you are running a Netgear Nighthawk RAX30 Router that has not been updated since December of 2022, you are WAN-side pwnable.

 ## Exploit Demo
-We've created a fun (and safe 👌) way to know if your router is pwned.
+We've created a fun (and safe) way to know if your router is pwned.
 Visit this ☢️ [http://pwn.mahaloz.re](http://pwn.mahaloz.re) ☢️.
 If your router is vulnerable, it will shut your router off (and that is all).
 If you can refresh the page after visiting, it means your router is safe (hopefully).

 I also demoed the LAN-side exploit of this bug at [CactusCon 2023](https://youtu.be/-J8fGMt6UmE?t=23304) if you just want to watch a video :).
 Alright, let's get down to what this powerful bug is...